Joe Mohen

-Joseph T. Mohen (born July 19, 1956) works in holographic attractions.
-He has been CEO of Nylon Media, best known for having been founder and CEO and co-founder of election.com, which ran the Arizona Democratic Primary in March 2000, the world’s first legally binding election conducted on the Internet, according to the company.
-Mohen was also a force in creating the era of free legal music, as the founder of SpiralFrog, an ad-supported free music service, which even before Spotify was able secure the rights to free music distribution from the major record labels in return for a share of the advertising revenues; SpiralFrog ultimately failed because it not create an iPhone APP, but the licensees that he negotiated paved the way for the streaming music era.
+Joseph T. Mohen (born July 19, 1956) works in physical AI including in automation and 3D media.
+He has been CEO of Nylon Media, best known for having been founder and CEO and co-founder of Election.com, which ran the Arizona Democratic Primary in March 2000, the world's first legally binding election conducted on the Internet, according to the company.
+Mohen was also a force in creating the era of free legal music, as the founder of SpiralFrog, an proto-music streaming service, which even before Spotify was able secure the rights to free music distribution from the major record labels in return for a share of the advertising revenues; SpiralFrog ultimately failed because it did not create an iPhone APP, but the licensees that he negotiated paved the way for the streaming music era.

 In March 2016, Mohen published a guest blog predicting the collapse of baseball World Series television revenues unless its schedule is revamped.

 Early life and childhood

-Mohen was born in the New York City borough of Queens, the oldest of twelve children of Joseph Conrad Mohen (1935-2017) and Virginia Ann (Kelly) Mohen (born 1935), both descendants of Irish immigrants.
+Mohen was born in the New York City borough of Queens, the oldest of twelve children of Joseph Conrad Mohen (1935–2017) and Virginia Ann (Kelly) Mohen (born 1935), both descendants of Irish immigrants.
 His maternal great-grandfather, James Morris, an immigrant from Liverpool, was one of the first full time staff of any motion picture studio, being hired by Adolph Zukor in 1912, at Famous Players, making sets for the silent films at Chelsea Studios in Manhattan; Famous Players was later merged with a competitor and renamed Paramount Pictures.
 In 1960, when Mohen was four, the family moved to Garden City on Long Island.
-There he attended a local Catholic School, St. Anne’s, and later an Episcopal Preparatory School, St. Paul’s; while in high school he attended Boys State, and was captain of the Cross Country and Track teams.
-He was offered a track scholarship to the University of Ohio, which he declined, instead electing to attend Johns Hopkins University in Baltimore where he studied Mathematics and Biochemistry, and Manhattan College in New York City studying Business.
+There he attended a local Catholic School, St. Anne's, and later an Episcopal Preparatory School, St. Paul's; while in high school he attended Boys State, and was captain of the Cross Country and Track teams.
+He was offered a track scholarship to the University of Akron, which he declined, instead electing to attend Johns Hopkins University in Baltimore where he studied Mathematics and Biochemistry, and Manhattan College in New York City studying Business.